! -- Google Tag Manager --> <! -- End Google Tag Manager --> <! -- Heap Analytics --> <! -- End Heap -->

-Customers have never before had access to more choice when it comes to buying a product.
+Customers have never before had access to more choices when it comes to buying a product.
 The challenge is to stand out from the crowd so they’ll pick you.
 One of the easiest ways to do so is through an effective eCommerce email marketing campaign.

 Key benefits of email marketing include: